obiwanjacobi/Zsharp/docs/expressions/assignment.md

 ### Structure Assignment

-Assigning structures works the same as primitive values.
-A new copy is made for the target.
+Assigning structures works the same as scalar values but for structures only the reference is copied.

 ```csharp
 s: MyStruct